What is spiritual theology?

 Question: "What is spiritual theology?"

 Answer: Spiritual theology is a branch of theology that emphasizes living “in the spirit” instead of “in the flesh.”
 In other words, it is concerned with how a person grows and develops spiritually.
-The term spiritual theology is most often used in Catholic circles, where it involves the exploration of the works an individual must perform in order to advance to “perfection” in the Christian life.
+While there are biblical, evangelical approaches to spiritual theology, the term spiritual theology is most often used in Catholic circles, where it involves the exploration of the works an individual must perform in order to advance to “perfection” in the Christian life.
 Spiritual theology is seen by Catholic theologians as the uniting of the theologies of aestheticism and mysticism.

 Catholic theologian Fr.
 Jordan Aumann defines spiritual theology as “that part of theology that, proceeding from the truths of divine revelation and the religious experience of individual persons, defines the nature of the supernatural life, formulates directives for its growth and development, and explains the process by which souls advance from the beginning of the spiritual life to its full perfection.”
 Note that, in this definition, “religious experience” is given equal weight with “divine revelation.”
 In other words, spiritual theology is not drawn from the Bible alone; it comes from experience in addition to the Bible.
 This fact alone should cause us to be wary of such a theology.

 According to spiritual theology, in order to attain “perfection” in the Christian life, one must practice vocal prayer, meditation, and contemplative prayer; must pray the Rosary; must put off sin and serve God; and must experience hardship and suffering, including “the dark night of the soul.”
 As the soul progresses closer to perfection, it must go through three stages: the purgative, the illuminative, and the unitive ways.